PPF vs Ceramic Coating: Which Is Better for Your Car's Paint Protection?

 Key Features of Ceramic Coating:

-Hydrophobic homes: Repels water, dirt,
+Hydrophobic homes: Repel water, dirt,

 and dirt.